Deed pulls your employer’s charity and volunteer program into Slack to keep it front of mind – TechCrunch

 But it’s still early days for the company — much of its growth, and even its focus on the enterprise, is relatively new.

 Deed started its life in 2016 as an app with a similar, but different, focus.
-Kashi, coming off a ten-year stint of running night clubs and, as he puts it, “throwing parties for a living”, decided it was time to retune.
+Kashi, coming off a 10-year stint of running night clubs and, as he puts it, “throwing parties for a living,” decided it was time to retune.

 “Externally people perceived my career as being successful.
 Internally, I was very… distraught,” he tells me.
 “I wasn’t really connecting to what I was doing and, by any means, it didn’t align with my values.”

 “I took a step back and decided to volunteer, just kind of locally in the city.
-After trying to volunteer, I realized how cumbersome the process was – how antiquated all the technology was, and how nonprofits were struggling to engage with younger demographics.”
+After trying to volunteer, I realized how cumbersome the process was — how antiquated all the technology was and how nonprofits were struggling to engage with younger demographics.”

 From that came the first iteration of Deed, then an app meant to help individuals find the right volunteer opportunities for them.
 They grew a community of tens of thousands of users around New York… then the big companies came knocking.